 While the Portfolio promotes environmental and social characteristics, this Portfolio does not have a sustainable investment objective.
-However, the Portfolio will hold sustainable investments which will aim to promote the environmental & social characteristics listed above and will aim to contribute to the Portfolio's net zero goal, as detailed below.
+However, the Portfolio will hold sustainable investments which will aim to contribute to the Portfolio's net zero goal, as detailed below.

 Performance in relation to these environmental and social characteristics will be measured through the NB ESG Quotient.
 Both the sustainable and non-sustainable investments held by the Portfolio will apply the NB ESG Quotient, as detailed above.